Health system expenditure

 This section provides recent data on health system expenditure on diabetes, with details by diabetes type, health-care service, age group, and sex.
 It includes expenditure by the Australian Government, state, territory and local governments and the non-government sector (including private health insurance and individual contributions).
 These estimates report direct, allocated and recurrent expenditure only.
 They do not account for the total amount spent on diabetes health.

-Further information on how the estimates were derived is available from Disease expenditure in Australia.
+Further information on how the estimates were derived is available from Health system spending on disease and injury in Australia 2020–21.

 How much is spent on diabetes?

-- $2.0 billion was attributed to type 2 diabetes.
+• $2.3 billion was attributed to type 2 diabetes

-- $63.6 million was attributed to gestational diabetes.
+• $71.6 million was attributed to gestational diabetes

-Note: Due to the high number of ‘other/unknown’ diabetes caution should be used when interpreting data by diabetes type.
+Note: Due to the high number of ‘other/unspecified’ diabetes, caution should be used when interpreting data by diabetes type.

 Where is the money spent?

-Figure 1: Health care expenditure on diabetes, by diabetes type and area of expenditure, 2019–20
+Figure 1: Health care expenditure on diabetes, by area of expenditure, 2020–21

-The chart shows health care expenditure on diabetes by type and area of expenditure in 2019–20.
+The chart shows health care expenditure on diabetes by type and area of expenditure in 2020–21.
 For all diabetes, type 1 and type 2 diabetes medications dispensed through the Pharmaceutical Benefits Scheme was the highest area of expenditure followed by public hospital admitted patients.
-For other diabetes, the highest area of health care expenditure were public hospital outpatients followed by medications dispensed through the pharmaceutical benefits scheme.

 Who is the money spent on?